BigRedS/check_log/README.txt

 The newest out of the set of files matching <glob> is inspected.
-If it is found to be older than <max-age> then it is presumed that the process has not run and so this returns critical.
+If it is found to be older than <max-age> then it is presumed that the process that writes the log has (improperly) not run and so this returns critical.
 If it is newer than <max-age>, the file is opened and read to the last line.
-If the last line matches <pattern> then this is deemed a success and this returns OK.
-If it does not matchm, this returns critical.
+If the last line matches <pattern> then this is deemed a success and this check is OK.
+If it does not match, it is critical.

 For example, to check the daily, weekly and monthly MySQL backups in one go: